Saak (film): Release

 The official teaser was released by White Hill Music on 6 August 2019.
 The official trailer of the film was released by White Hill Music on 15 August 2019.

 The film has been certified with a runtime of 121 mins by British Board of Film Classification and was theatrically released on 6 September 2019.

+Home Media Release

+Saak is available for streaming on the Chaupal OTT platform.

 Critical response

 Gurnaaz Kaur of The Tribune gave two out of five stars and opined that the depiction of vintage Punjabi culture stood out in the film.
 Gurnaaz praised the performance of Jobanpreet, and said, "It would be fair to say that he carries the film on his shoulders."
 Criticising slowness of plot, the dialogues and acting, the critic felt that climax was predictable and not exciting.
 Gurnaaz concluded, "Saak could have been a better film if it wasn’t so stretched and if its actors were utilised well."

 Soundtrack

 The songs are composed by Onkar Minhas and Qaistrax on lyrics of Veet Baljit and Kartar Kamal.